pulumi/docs/content/docs/languages-sdks/python/_index.md

 There are many [Pulumi Python packages](/registry) available.

+#### Pip

-To install a new dependency in the virtual environment, add an entry to `requirements.txt`, and run the following in your project directory:
+To install a new dependency in the virtual environment when using `pip`, add an entry to `requirements.txt`, and run the following in your project directory:

 {{< chooser os "macos,windows,linux" >}}